 But this is not your situation.
 You entered lawfully and you were not pregnant when you arrived.

-Now, there are situations where having a young child born here can possibly help you earn legal immigration status.
+Now, there are situations where having a young child born here can help undocumented immigrants win legal status.

-Let’s say that you and your husband decide to stay in the United States after your temporary visas expire.
-Several years later, you are picked up by immigration agents for not leaving when you were required to depart.
-The government seeks to deport you.
+There are some individuals, however, who remain in the U.S. after their temporary visas expire.
+Several years later, they are picked up by immigration agents for not leaving when they were required to depart.
+The government then files charges against them seeking an order of deportation from the Immigration Court.

 Ready to take a serious and honest look at the strengths and weaknesses of your immigration case?
 Let’s get started with a personalized strategy and planning consultation . . .